nikitaaggarwal9/placement_cell/README.md

-This app is for a team, which manages students and companies, in order to to arrange interviews them.
+This app is for a team, which manages students and companies, in order to to arrange interviews between them.

 To run this project on your systemd:
 -> clone the project